Keith Green

+Keith Gordon Green (October 21, 1953 – July 28, 1982) was an American pianist, singer, and songwriter.
+Born in Sheepshead Bay, Brooklyn, New York, he was a child performer and recording artist before turning to contemporary Christian music in the late 1970s.

+Following his conversion to Christianity, Green and his wife, Melody, founded Last Days Ministries, through which they combined music with evangelism, discipleship, and ministry to people in need.
+Between 1977 and 1982, he released five studio albums and, in 1979, adopted a policy of distributing his recordings for voluntary contributions rather than fixed prices and of refusing to charge admission to concerts.

+Green died in a plane crash in Texas on July 28, 1982, along with two of his children and nine others.
+Numerous recordings, compilations, books, documentaries, and tribute albums have been released posthumously.

 Early life

 Green was born in 1953 in Sheepshead Bay, a neighborhood in Brooklyn, New York.
 In 1957, his family moved to Canoga Park, Los Angeles, where he grew up.
 Green's parents were Jewish but practiced Christian Science.
 The family had a history of musical performance, Green's grandfather (George Bennett) being founder of Jaguar Records in New York, his mother a big-band singer, and his father (Harvey) working with Keith in the music industry in Los Angeles.
 According to his wife Melody, Green grew up "in an atmosphere of moral purity, free of alcohol and drugs" and said his family's way of life "had a wonderfully preserving effect on Keith during his early years."

 Green took to music at a young age, as he "began with the ukulele at three, the guitar at five, and the piano at seven."
 His talents were noted by a major newspaper when he was eight, following a performance of Arthur Laurents' The Time of the Cuckoo.
 A local review by the Los Angeles Times wrote, "roguish-looking, eight-year-old Keith Green gave a winning portrayal" of "the little Italian street urchin, Mauro"; another review commented that he "stole the show".
 The show was Green's first appearance in live theater, which was held in Chatsworth, Los Angeles in September 1962.
 According to the LA Times, he had already done a number of television commercials and made a TV pilot.

 Green played the role of Kurt von Trapp in The Sound of Music starring Janet Blair in the opening production at the Valley Music Theater, a modern 2865-seat theatre in the round in Woodland Hills, Los Angeles when he was 10.